hy-ml/cuda-lenet/README.md

-# CUDA implementation of LeNe
+# CUDA implementation of LeNet

 These codes was implemented in 2019 class assginment in Special Course on Computer Architectures in Keio University. http://www.am.ics.keio.ac.jp/comparc/